-- Our staff are truly at the heart of what we do and why we are able to accomplish so much.
+- Our staff are truly at the heart of what we do and why we can accomplish so much.
 Kate and Emily are highly regarded and work well together as a team. - Our small staff team accomplishes a lot but doesn't have the capacity and resources to take on what we're already doing before considering taking on more.
 Adding capacity will be necessary. - Our fundraising consultant has moved on so we'll need to replace that hands-on work with additional development capacity. - Our staff are each doing things that aren't aligned with their expertise or passions so as we add staff or consultants, we may want to move responsibilities around within the team.
 There are particular outsourceable chunks of work that could make sense (like event planning for the walk and conference; grant writing/prospecting; social media). - We advocate for expanding healthcare coverage for fertility and making family building affordable for more people.
-And yet, our staff do not have access to benefits themselves.
-We need to benchmark our staff salaries and benefits packages against the field to make sure we are practicing what we preach and making sure we are not contributing to the systems that we are fighting through our advocacy.
+And yet our staff do not have access to benefits themselves.
+We need to benchmark our staff salaries and benefits packages against the field to make sure we are practicing what we preach and that our own actions are not inconsistent with our advocacy.